mapattacker/python-timeseries/window.rst

 Windows
 ========

+One of the ways to analyse timeseries is through the comparison of the data within windows.

 Slider
 -------
-We can use keras's ``TimeseriesGenerator`` to quickly get a window slider across a timeseries.
+We can use keras's ``TimeseriesGenerator`` to quickly obtain a window slider across a timeseries.
 This function is meant for RNN supervised training, hence require a y data input.
 However, we can use ``np.zeros`` to create a dummy y data.